Sectorial descent for wrapped Fukaya categories: Introduction

-The descent formula \eqref{descentpreintro} is a variation on Kontsevich's conjecture \cite{kontsevichnotes} that the wrapped Fukaya category of a Weinstein manifold $X$ is the category of global sections of a natural cosheaf of categories on any core of $X$; note that such a core is in general highly singular and depends on a choice of symplectic primitive (Liouville form).
-Our formulation \eqref{descentpreintro} of this cosheaf property, on the other hand, has the virtue of neither requiring a discussion of singular spaces nor depending on a choice of primitive.
-Roughly speaking, a choice of primitive should induce a Weinstein sectorial cover; for example, a ribbon graph as the core of a punctured surface determines a covering by `$A_{n-1}$ Liouville sectors' ($D^2$ minus $n$ boundary punctures) corresponding to the vertices of the graph (with $n$ being the degree of a given vertex).
-Our formulation \eqref{descentpreintro} also refines Kontsevich's original conjecture by giving a Floer-theoretic interpretation of the local categories: they are partially wrapped Fukaya categories.
+Sectorial descent (Theorem \ref{weinsteindescent}) is the assertion that \eqref{descentpreintro} induces an quasi-equivalence on triangulated envelopes, e.g.\ as implemented by categories of twisted complexes.
+This is a variation on Kontsevich's conjecture \cite{kontsevichnotes} that the wrapped Fukaya category of a Weinstein manifold $X$ is the category of global sections of a natural cosheaf of categories on any core of $X$.
+Such a core is in general highly singular and depends on a choice of symplectic primitive (Liouville form).
+Sectorial descent, by contrast, has the virtue of neither requiring a discussion of singular spaces nor depending on a choice of primitive.
+The relationship to Kontsevich's statement is that, roughly speaking, for any given choice of primitive, a cover of the core should lift to a Weinstein sectorial cover of the total space.
+For example, a ribbon graph as the core of a punctured surface determines a covering by `$A_{n-1}$ Liouville sectors' ($D^2$ minus $n$ boundary punctures) corresponding to the vertices of the graph (with $n$ being the degree of a given vertex).
+Our formulation also refines Kontsevich's original conjecture by giving a Floer-theoretic interpretation of the local categories: they are partially wrapped Fukaya categories.

-The main tool in the proof of \eqref{descentpreintro}, and also our central object of study in this paper, is the \emph{partially wrapped Fukaya category}.
-Along the way to the proof of Theorem \ref{weinsteindescent}, we establish a package of new structural results of independent interest concerning partially wrapped Fukaya categories, including a K\"{u}nneth formula, an exact triangle, generation results, and geometric criteria for functors between such Fukaya categories to be fully faithful embeddings or to be localizations.
+The main tool in the proof of sectorial descent, and also our central object of study in this paper, is the \emph{partially wrapped Fukaya category}.
+This is a category $\W(X,\f)$, depending not only on a Liouville manifold $X$ but also a closed subset $\f\subseteq\partial_\infty X$ known as the \emph{stop}.
+Its objects are (possibly non-compact) exact Lagrangian submanifolds of $X$ disjoint from $\f$, with morphisms given by Floer cohomology after wrapping Lagrangians in the complement of $\f$.
+The category is defined for arbitrary such $(X, \f)$, but our results are generally sharpest when $X$ is Weinstein and $\f$ is \emph{mostly Legendrian} in the sense of admitting a closed-open decomposition $\f=\f^\subcrit\cup\f^\crit$ where $\f^\crit$ is Legendrian and the dimension of $\f^\subcrit$ is strictly smaller (see Definition \ref{mostlyLegdef}).
+In this setting, we establish a package of new structural results of independent interest concerning partially wrapped Fukaya categories, including a K\"{u}nneth formula, an exact triangle, generation results, and geometric criteria for functors between such Fukaya categories to be fully faithful embeddings or to be localizations.
+All these results are key ingredients in the proof of sectorial descent.